psas/launch-tower-comm/doc/Installing_Debian_on_BeagleBoard.markdown

----
-title: Installing Debian On A BeagleBoard
+# Installing Debian On A BeagleBoard
-layout: base
----

-# Download The NetInstall
+## Download The NetInstall

 These files create bootable SD with basic installation setup for downloading full package Pay attention to what directory the ./mk_mmc.sh file uses for TEMP files::